mcjazzyfunky/archived-php-prelude/README.md

 ## File input and output

-FIle operation without the need to handle file pointers aka. stream explicitly:
+File operations without the need of handling file pointers explicitly:
 No need to open or close resources.
-Each IO operation will throw an IOException on error, that means that it is not necessary to check the result of each IO operation for being false, like in the underlying original PHP API.
+Each IO operation will throw an IOException on error, that means that it is not necessary to check the result of each IO operation for being false, like with the underlying original PHP API.

 Reading a file line by line (lazily)
 ```php